-Most people are aware of the dangers of pancreatitis when feeding pets a diet of table scraps that are high in fat.
-It can lead to pancreatitis and other health issues, especially for pets who do not consume table scraps on a regular basis.
-Feeding pets corn on the cob may seem like a healthy low-fat alternative, but giving it to your dog is not recommended.
+Most pet owners are aware of the dangers of pancreatitis when they feed their furry family members a diet of table scraps that are high in fat.
+It can lead to pancreatitis and other health issues, especially for pets who do not eat table scraps on a regular basis.
+Feeding pets corn on the cob might seem like a healthy low-fat alternative, but giving it to your dog is not recommended.

 Many dogs love to chew on corn on the cob.

 They like the taste of salt, butter, and bits of corn.
 The cobs are also fun to chew.
 Some dogs chew up the cobs, while others don't, treating them more as a chew toy than a snack.
 However, corn cobs pose a real and serious danger.